tstack/lnav/docs/source/ui.rst

 ^^

 The DB view shows the results of queries done through the SQLite interface.
-You can execute a query by pressing :kbd:`;` and then entering a SQL statement.
+You can execute a query by pressing :kbd:`;` and then entering a SQL or PRQL [#]_ statement.

 Press :kbd:`v` to switch to the database result view.

+.. [#] lnav must be compiled in an environment with Rust/Cargo available for PRQL support.

 HELP
 ^^^^